ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

       .. code-block:: console

-         cd regional_workflow/ush
+         cd ush
-         cp config.community.sh config.sh
+         cp config.community.yaml config.yaml

-      Users will need to adjust the experiment parameters in the ``config.sh`` file to suit the needs of their experiment (e.g., date, time, grid, physics suite, etc.).
+      Users will need to adjust the experiment parameters in the ``config.yaml`` file to suit the needs of their experiment (e.g., date, time, grid, physics suite, etc.).
 More detailed guidance is available in :numref:`Section %s <UserSpecificConfig>`.
 Parameters and valid values are listed in :numref:`Chapter %s <ConfigWorkflow>`.

    #.
 Load the python environment for the regional workflow.
 Users on Level 2-4 systems will need to use one of the existing ``wflow_<platform>`` modulefiles (e.g., ``wflow_macos``) and adapt it to their system.